Low-rank Covariate Balancing Estimators under Interference: Low-rank weighting estimators

+We now show how to leverage the low-rank structure and obtain weighting estimators without knowledge of the true propensity score.
 Under the low-rank assumption, the class of unbiased weighting estimators is a function of $\bm h$ rather than $\bm g$ as in Equation~\eqref{eq:unbiased_estimators} and can be expressed as:

 We extend the discussion that precedes Theorem~\ref{thm:subclass1} by requiring our weighting estimator to be uniformly unbiased across choices of $\bm h$ and $e$.
 The following theorem shows that, unlike Theorem~\ref{thm:subclass1}, this requirement can yield non-trivial classes of weights. \begin{theorem}[A uniformly unbiased weighting estimator under a low-rank structure] Suppose that Assumptions~\ref{assm:partial}--~\ref{assm:unconfound}~and~\ref{ass:low_rank} hold.
-Then, a uniformly (i.e., across all possible $\bm h$ and $e$ in Equation~\eqref{eq:unbiased_estimators_R}) unbiased weighting estimator is characterized by,
+Then, a uniformly unbiased weighting estimator (across all possible $\bm h$ and $e$ in Equation~\eqref{eq:unbiased_estimators_R}), whose weights do not depend on the unknown true propensity score, satisfies the following relation: